dfornasiero/hpai-h5-italy-phylogeography-2016-2023/README.md

 ---

 ## 📂 Project Structure
-The project is organised into five main functional modules:
+The project is organised into five main folders:

 * **`data/`**: Cleaned environmental rasters per epidemic wave, and shapefiles for Italy and Europe.
 * **`data_preparation/`**: Scripts for sequence cleaning and Maximum Likelihood (ML) tree pre-processing.